datanav/docs/rdf-support.rst

 Notes on the RDF output
 -----------------------

-When converting your CURIES prepared entities to RDF, some rules are applied:
+When converting your CURIEs prepared entities to RDF, some rules are applied:

  * Nested entites will be represented as `RDF Blank Nodes <https://en.wikipedia.org/wiki/Blank_node>`_ (aka BNodes),
  * List properties are represented by repeating the predicates as many times as there are entries in the lists